RateCity.com.au

 Can you insure a car for one day?

 If you need to drive a different vehicle for a short time and want one-day car insurance, there are very few Australian insurance providers that will provide you with immediate cover only for that duration.
-Think of it as short0term car insurance.
-Here are some options that you might like to consider instead:
+Here are some short-term car insurance options that you could consider instead:

-• One day: If you're going on a day trip or are shifting homes and need car insurance just for a day or two, you may be better off simply renting a car or opting for a car sharing service such as GoGet.
+If you're going on a day trip or are shifting homes and need car insurance just for a day or two, you may be better off simply renting a car or opting for a car sharing service such as GoGet.
+These rental cars typically already have basic insurance cover in place, and may offer the option to pay for additional cover during your hire period, whether that’s a single day or longer.

-• Getting added to an existing policy: You could always get yourself added to the policy of the car you’ll be driving.
+If you’re borrowing a car from a friend or family member who already has an insurance policy in place, you could consider getting yourself added to this policy.
 Most insurers will allow additional drivers on an existing policy, but this could increase the price of the premium for the owner.

 Why should you apply for short-term car insurance?

-You might think that since you’re only taking the car out for a day or two, there’s no real need to insure the vehicle for such a short period.
-It is important to note that no period is too brief to be insured for.
-There’s a lot at stake when you drive an uninsured car out on public roads.
+You might think that if you’re only taking the car out for a day or two, there’s no real need to insure the vehicle for such a short period.
+But no period is too brief to be insured for, as there’s a lot at stake when you drive an uninsured car on public roads.

 If you get into an accident that’s your fault and you’re not insured, you’ll have to bear the costs of repairing not just the car you were driving, but also anyone else’s property that might have got damaged as a result.
 Plus, you’ll be liable for any additional expenses like tow truck charges or the cost of a rental.